ankit5163/Vrinda-Sales-Report/README.md

 # Vrinda-Sales-Report
-This is a small Excel project.
+This is a Excel data analysis project.
 In this, we have created a dashboard using the concepts of MsExcel.

 Step 1: Visualise the sheet.